Taku Inlet: Geography

 Norris, Taku, Hole-in–the-Wall, Twin and Tulsequah glaciers emerge out on the southeastern side and flow into the trench of the Taku Inlet and Taku River.
 Two ice-streams join here to form a fan slope, ending in a terminal moraine.
 The sandy level of the moraine is cut by several watercourses; crimson epilobium blanket the beds of moraine.

+Climate

+Annex Creek is a weather station on the western shore of Taku Inlet, below Annex Lakes.

 Fauna

 Many bears, wolves, and killer whales are found in the area.
 Halibut and crabs are commercially harvested in Taku Inlet.